-- Memorize important numbers of friends and relatives whom you can call who can help you in an emergency.
+- Memorize important numbers of friends and relatives who can help you in an emergency.
 If your children are old enough, teach them important numbers, as well as how to dial 911.

 - Keep all information in a safe place, where your partner can’t find it, but where you can get to it and read it when needed.

-- Keep change for pay phones with you at all times.
-If you have a cell phone, keep it charged.
+- If you have a cell phone, keep it charged.

 - Rehearse your escape plan.

-- At a safe location that you can access later, leave a set of car keys, extra money, a change of clothes and copies of the following documents:
+- At a safe location that you can access later, leave a set of car keys, extra money, necessary medications, a change of clothes and copies of the following documents:

 - You and your children’s birth certificates